Greater Kailash: Greater Kailash Part 2

 The development of Greater Kailash-I was followed by the expansion of Greater Kailash Part II, which has easier accessibility to the Outer Ring Road of New Delhi.
 M-Block, GK II is a popular market, with many restaurants, coffee shops, sanitary shops and beauty salons.
 It is one of the largest hubs for sanitary ware in Northern India.
 Recently the market has experienced heavy footfall due to several restaurants, salons and banks.

 Greater Kailash Part 3

 The development of Greater Kailash-II has also led to its expansion into Greater Kailash-III, now bordering GK-II and adjacent to the Greater Kailash Metro station.

 Real estate

 Established in the early 1960s, the Greater Kailash locality has two metro stations on the violet and magenta lines.
 It has its own prime market which hosts numerous opulent salons, boutiques and eating joints.
 Property prices have always been high in this borough due to the numerous facilities available.
-Builder floors and independent villas cost anywhere between INR 6-25 crores (the US $800,000 - $9,000,000).
+Builder floors and independent villas cost anywhere between ₹60-250 million (US$800,000-9,000,000).
 Rental rates are also very high due to which this residential area is among the most expensive places in New Delhi.